MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/email-authentication-dmarc-reports.md

 When DMARC is turned on, reports are sent, daily, to the email address or addresses specified in your DMARC record (reports using the rua tag in the DMARC record contain the email information).

-Every server that gets mail from your domain will also send back an XML DMARC report, including whether messages coming out of your domain pass or fail DMARC.
+Every server that gets mail from your domain also sends back an XML DMARC report, including whether messages coming out of your domain pass or fail DMARC.
 You'll also see:

 - Any results for SPF, DKIM, and DMARC email authentication.
 - How many messages came from each IP address that day.